tsteifer/homepage/content/authors/admin/_index.md

 I have recently completed my doctoral thesis <i>Computable prediction of infinite binary sequence with zero-one loss</i> under the supervision of <a href="https://home.ipipan.waw.pl/l.debowski/">Łukasz Dębowski</a> and <a href=http:/dariuszkalocinski.com>Dariusz Kalociński</a>.
 I am also a co-investigator at the Polish National Science Center grant <i>Algorithmic models of prediction: formal properties and philosophical implications</i> managed by Dariusz Kalociński.

-My recent attention orbits around computablity theory and foundations of probability, esp. algorithmic randomness theory.
-I am also interested in things such as signal processing, machine learning, mathematical logic and information theory.
+As of late, my attention orbits around computablity theory and foundations of probability, esp. algorithmic randomness theory.
+I am also continuously interested in things such as signal processing, machine learning, mathematical logic and information theory.